Devotions

 Nothing I Have Made is Unclean

 One morning, while in Nicaragua, our cars stopped in front of a freshly painted building.
-We had been told this was a home for mentally disabled and severely crippled children.
-A few moments later we were standing in the solarium waiting for the director.
-Through an open door we could see the courtyard.
-What we […]
+We had been told this was a home for mentally disabled and severely crippled children. […]

 Read More